on Care and Use of Vertebrate Animals in Research and Instruction

 It is the policy of the Board of Trustees that use of live vertebrate animals in research and instruction shall conform to all applicable laws, rules, and regulations of the United States Government and the State of South Carolina.
 Furthermore, all such research and instruction must be performed in compliance with the highest standards of ethics, practice, and conduct of each of the fields or disciplines involved in each of the specific research projects or instructional activities.

-To ensure compliance with regulations regarding the humane care and use of animals in research and instruction, the President shall appoint an Institutional Animal Care and Use Committee which meets regulatory requirements and is charged with the responsibility of ensuring the humane care and use of animals at the College.
+To ensure compliance with regulations regarding the humane care and use of animals in research and instruction, the President shall appoint an Institutional Animal Care & Use Committee which meets regulatory requirements and is charged with the responsibility of ensuring the humane care and use of animals at the College.

 The U.S. Department of Agriculture (USDA).
 The Animal Care section of the Animal and Plant Health Inspection Service of the USDA is responsible for implementing the regulations and standards promulgated by the Secretary of Agriculture under the mandate of the Animal Welfare Act.
 The regulations define institutional responsibility for assuring compliance with the Animal Welfare Act.
 The standards set minimal requirements for humane handling, housing, space, feeding, watering, sanitation, ventilation, exercise, and psychological well-being of various species.
 Compliance requirements include annual reporting, application of standards for animal care and use during experimentation, documentation of the number of animals used, and summaries of exceptions granted for scientific necessity.
 USDA personnel perform unannounced inspections of institutional animal facilities.

-2.4 The Board of Trustees of the College of Charleston and the Institutional Animal Care and Use Committee further recognize the following guidelines, and any others, which are subsequently officially adopted by the IACUC, for the care and use of non-laboratory animals in research and instruction.
+2.4 The Board of Trustees of the College of Charleston and the Institutional Animal Care & Use Committee further recognize the following guidelines, and any others, which are subsequently officially adopted by the IACUC, for the care and use of non-laboratory animals in research and instruction.

 The Office for Laboratory Animal Welfare (OLAW).
 OLAW is responsible for the general administration and coordination of National Institutes of Health (NIH) policy regarding animal care and use.
-Public Health Service (PHS) awarding units may not make an award for a project involving vertebrate animals unless the institution submitting the application or proposal is on the list of institutions that have an acceptable animal welfare assurance letter on file with OLAW, and the responsible institutional official has provided verification of approval by the Institutional Animal Care and Use Committee.
+Public Health Service (PHS) awarding units may not make an award for a project involving vertebrate animals unless the institution submitting the application or proposal is on the list of institutions that have an acceptable animal welfare assurance letter on file with OLAW, and the responsible institutional official has provided verification of approval by the Institutional Animal Care & Use Committee.
 All records that directly relate to applications, proposals, and proposed changes in ongoing research reviewed and approved by the Animal Care Committee must be maintained for at least three years after completion of the research and must be accessible to OLAW with reasonable notice.